Critical Practices for Anti-bias Education

 Discipline and behavior management are central to classroom culture.
 How are students encouraged to treat one another?
 What happens when they make poor choices or present behavioral challenges?
 What shapes student-teacher interactions?
 And what happens when conflicts arise?

-This critical practice asks teachers to think about behavior management in light of five key principles from the Perspectives curriculum:
+This critical practice asks teachers to think about behavior management in light of five key principles:

 - Belief in the dignity of every person